Reading time: 4 min.

 We all know that drinking too much alcohol isn’t good for our bodies.
 It can have a range of physical and mental effects.

-Here are some of the effects alcohol can have on you and why it could potentially trigger hair loss.
+Here are some of the effects alcohol can have on you and how is can negatively affect healthy hair.

 Alcohol can cause nutritional deficiencies

-When you’re drinking too much on a regular basis, alcohol can reduce the number of digestive enzymes released by your pancreas [4], which prevents your body from being able to effectively break down and absorb the nutrients contained in the food you eat.
+When you’re heavily drinking on a regular basis, alcohol can reduce the number of digestive enzymes released by your pancreas [4].
+As a result, your body is unable to effectively break down and absorb nutrients properly.

 Some of the key nutrients that your body can become deficient in over time include zinc, copper, iron, and protein.
 This lack of nutrients may lead to hair shedding if you develop a deficiency.
 If you are deficient in any of these nutrients, you could think about taking a hair loss supplement.

-Some studies have found that iron may be a factor in certain cases of female hair loss [5].
-Similarly, a 2013 study found that zinc deficiency may contribute to hair loss [6], especially in cases of alopecia areata, telogen effluvium, female pattern hair loss, and male pattern balding.
+Some studies have found that iron deficiency may be a factor in certain cases of female hair loss [5].
+Similarly, a 2013 study found that zinc deficiency may contribute to hair loss [6], especially in cases of alopecia areata, telogen effluvium, female pattern hair loss, and male pattern baldness.

 Alcohol often leads to smoking